mkilikrates/documentation/Docker/k8s/kind/README.md

 ## Create cluster

-As you can see in [cluster.yaml file](./kind/cluster.yaml) this cluster has 1 controller and 3 workers and expose ports 80 and 443 on localhost.
+As you can see in [cluster.yaml file](./kind/cluster.yaml) this cluster has 2 controller and 3 workers and expose ports 80 and 443 on localhost.

-It will set some additional parameters in case you want to use [prometheus-operator](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) without failures.
+It will set some additional parameters in case you want to use [prometheus-operator](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) without failures, add the local registry and enable few [adimission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)

 The API Endpoint will bind ip address of your wsl machine, so it can use other Docker containers to reach it, instead or only default `127.0.0.1`.